ClickHouse/ClickHouse/docs/en/sql-reference/window-functions/lagInFrame.md

 ---
 slug: /en/sql-reference/window-functions/lagInFrame
 sidebar_label: lagInFrame
-sidebar_position: 3
+sidebar_position: 8
 ---

 # lagInFrame

-Return a value evaluated at the row that is at a specified physical offset before the current row within the ordered frame.
-The offset parameter, if not specified, defaults to 1, meaning it will fetch the value from the next row.
-If the calculated row exceeds the boundaries of the window frame, the specified default value is returned.
+Returns a value evaluated at the row that is at a specified physical offset row before the current row within the ordered frame.

 **Syntax**